ReDoS: Attacks

 If the regex itself is affected by user input, such as a web service permitting clients to provide a search pattern, then an attacker can inject a malicious regex to consume the server's resources.
 Therefore, in most cases, regular expression denial of service can be avoided by removing the possibility for the user to execute arbitrary patterns on the server.
 In this case, web applications and databases are the main vulnerable applications.
 Alternatively, a malicious page could hang the user's web browser or cause it to use arbitrary amounts of memory.

 However, if a vulnerable regex exists on the server-side already, then an attacker may instead be able to provide an input that triggers its worst-case behavior.
 In this case, e-mail scanners and intrusion detection systems could also be vulnerable.
-Fortunately, in most cases, the problematic regular expressions can be rewritten as "non-evil" patterns.
-For example, (.*a)+ can be rewritten to ([^a]*a)+.

 In the case of a web application, the programmer may use the same regular expression to validate input on both the client and the server side of the system.
 An attacker could inspect the client code, looking for evil regular expressions, and send crafted input directly to the web server in order to hang it.

+Mitigation

+ReDoS can be mitigated without changes to the regular expression engine, simply by setting a time limit for the execution of regular expressions when untrusted input is involved.

+ReDoS can be avoided entirely by using a non-vulnerable regular expression implementation.
+After CloudFlare's web application firewall (WAF) was brought down by a PCRE ReDoS in 2019, the company rewrote its WAF to use the non-backtracking Rust regex library, using an algorithm similar to RE2.

+Vulnerable regular expressions can be detected programmatically by a linter.
+Methods range from pure static analysis to fuzzing.
+In most cases, the problematic regular expressions can be rewritten as "non-evil" patterns.
+For example, (.*a)+ can be rewritten to ([^a]*a)+.
+Possessive matching and atomic grouping, which disable backtracking for parts of the expression, can also be used to "pacify" vulnerable parts.